I wished for frizz-free smooth hair but instead, I ended up with a head full of greasy hair after my keratin treatment.

 And when this happens, your scalp triggers an automatic defense reaction to produce sebum, the natural oil required to protect the skin surface from bacterial infection.

 Sebum is extremely important for both the skin and the hair.
-This glorious oil is what keeps your skin pH balanced and the hair pliable, supple, and elastic to prevent breakage.
+It keeps the skin pH balanced and the hair pliable, supple, and elastic to prevent breakage.

 So when you use shampoos with harsh chemicals, your scalp has to work overtime to compensate with its natural oil to rebalance itself.